"I only wear sunscreen on holiday."

-(Krī's SPF30 Mineral Sunscreens have a PF-UVA of 20.3 and is categorised as high protection.)
+(Kri Skincare's SPF30 Mineral Sunscreens have a PF-UVA of 20.3 and are categorised as high protection.)

 For European sunscreens, always look for UVB + UVA (with the latter circled) on the packaging.
 This gives assurance that the product is broad-spectrum, protecting you from both UVB and UVA rays.

-From slowing down signs of ageing to protecting your health, daily use of sunscreen is the best way to stay protected, even during the winter months.
-Choose the one you like and make it part of your everyday skincare routine.
+From slowing down signs of ageing to protecting your health, daily use of sunscreen is the best way to stay protected.
+Choose one you like and make it part of your everyday skincare routine.